-Initially, a majority vote was necessary to waive the point of order in the Senate.61 In 2005, the Senate increased its threshold to waive an UMRA point of order to 60 votes.
+Initially, a majority vote was sufficient to waive the point of order in the Senate.
+In 2005, the Senate increased its threshold to waive an UMRA point of order to three-fifths of Senators duly chosen and sworn (normally 60 votes), as was already required of many other Budget Act points of order.
 Two UMRA points of order were raised in the Senate that year, and both were sustained, defeating two amendments to an appropriations bill that would have increased the minimum wage (see Table 3).
-In 2007, the Senate lowered its threshold to waive an UMRA point of order to a majority vote.62
+In 2007, the Senate returned its threshold for waiving an UMRA point of order to a majority vote.